-Leave emergency contact and vet information with the cat sitter.
+Leave emergency contact and vet information with them.
 Show them the location of your cat’s supplies (food/water dishes, food, litterbox, litter, litter scoop, cleaning supplies).

 Discuss feeding times, amount of food, your cat’s favorite hiding places and any special behaviors.

 Hiring The Right Cat Sitter